MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authn-entra-id.md

 - [JDK Version 15](https://jdk.java.net/15/).
 This sample has been developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
-- An **Azure AD** tenant.
-For more information see: [How to get an Azure AD tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
+- An **Microsoft Entra ID** tenant.
+For more information see: [How to get an Microsoft Entra ID tenant](https://learn.microsoft.com/entra/identity-platform/quickstart-create-new-tenant)
-- A user account in your **Azure AD** tenant.
+- A user account in your **Microsoft Entra ID** tenant.
 This sample will not work with a **personal Microsoft account**.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.

 ## Setup